tangopsd/employee-retention-pipeline/README.md

 ## Problem

 Employee attrition is expensive and often preventable if flagged early.
-Using satisfaction surveys, workload, tenure, and pay data, this project builds a model that flags employees at the risk of leaving, and more importantly, surfaces *which* factors actually drive that risk.
+Using satisfaction surveys, workload, tenure, and pay data, this project builds a model that flags employees at risk of leaving, and more importantly, surfaces *which* factors actually drive that risk.

 ## Dataset